jimniels/blog/_posts/2014-09-02-logo-integrity.md

 ### End Results

-These tactics of progressive enhancement, including a responsive design, make this site quite accessible.
+This progressively-enhanced, responsive design makes this site quite accessible.
 On a mobile device?
 It works.
 On a tablet?
 It works.
 Have javascript disabled of the CSS doesn’t load?
 You can still access each individual logo and its blurred variations.
 No SVG support?
 You get served regular images.
 It just works.

 It was a fun experiment to build and test.
 What I learned will inform many of the projects I work on in the future.

+Have questions or what to know more?
+Find me on twitter [@jimniels](http://twitter.com/jimniels).